Skip to main content

 Total number of risks or hazards mitigated at encampments

 Encampment sites may pose health and safety risks to occupants and the surrounding community.
-This data measure captures the total number or risks or hazards mitigated by Peel Outreach, Peel Regional Police, fire and emergency services, or other municipal staff monthly.
+This data measure captures the total number or risks or hazards mitigated by Peel Outreach, Peel Regional Police, local fire and emergency services, or other municipal staff monthly.

 Risk or hazard mitigation may include: